Beth Nimrah

 Beth-Nimrah or Beth-nimrah (בית נמרה), also called Nimrin and Bethennabris, was an ancient city in Transjordan, which features prominently the history of ancient Israel and Judah.
 Tell Nimrin has been identified by Nelson Glueck as the last of three sites successively occupied by the ancient city.

 Etymology

-Beth Nimrah means 'house of a leopard' in Hebrew, beit meaning 'house' and namer 'leopard' (cf. Nimr (disambiguation)nimr in Arabic).
+Beth Nimrah means 'house of a leopard' in Hebrew, beit meaning 'house' and namer 'leopard' (cf. nimr in Arabic).

 Later in antiquity, the city took on the name Nimrin, until its demise in the first century CE.
 In Talmudic literature, it is mentioned as Nimrin or Nimri.